 Motlow State Community College is a state-supported institution and, therefore, maintains modest matriculation and incidental fees.
 Expenses are charged and payable by the semester since each semester is a separate unit of operation.
 A student may enroll at the beginning of any semester.
-Registration at the beginning of each semester is not complete until all required fees have been paid (which means all checks have cleared the bank), and no student may be admitted to classes without having met his or her financial obligations.
-All payments are to be made in cash or by check to the Business Office.
+Registration for each semester is not complete until all required fees have been satisfied, and no student may be admitted to classes without having met his or her financial obligation.
+Payment of fees may be made by cash, check, MasterCard or VISA credit card, or electronically by phone with a credit card.
+A deferred payment plan is also available.